"Enhancement of National HIV Response with Focus on Target Beneficiary Groups in line with the fourth National Strategic Plan (NSP) 2015-2019"

 The Global Fund is the major source of international funding to supplement the national allocations to address HIV/AIDS in line with the provisions of NSP4.
 While the relevant UN agencies, in particular WHO and UNAIDS provide technical assistance.
 The programmes supported by the Global Fund is mainly to address areas where there are technical and financial gaps in the national resources / capacities for the implementation of national strategic plans.
 The grants also provide seed money for new interventions to be started and then taken over and expanded by the government once the capacities are in place.

-The partnership with the Global Fund started in April2005 under the Round 2 of the Global Fund grant allocations.
-The project was ended in March 2010 with a six month extension period and a total budget of USD 15.2 million.
+The partnership with the Global Fund started in May 2005 under the Round 2 of the Global Fund grant allocations.
+The project was ended in April 2010 with a six month extension period and a total budget of USD 15.9 million.
 This project was dovetailed by another package of Global Fund grants with the total budget of USD 28.8 million under the 8th Global Fund grant cycle (Round 8) which was completed end March 2015.

-- Initiating activities to prevent mother-to-child HIV transmission; 116 HIV positive pregnant women received ARV to reduce the risk of mother-to-child transmission;
+- 83 HIV-positive pregnant women received antiretroviral drugs to reduce the risk of mother-to-child transmission.

 Who Finances It?